loelschlaeger/ao/README.md

 coverage](https://codecov.io/gh/loelschlaeger/ao/branch/main/graph/badge.svg)](https://app.codecov.io/gh/loelschlaeger/ao?branch=main)
 <!-- badges: end -->

-This package performs alternating optimization, which is an iterative procedure for optimizing some function jointly over all variables by alternating restricted optimization over individual variable subsets.
+This package implemented alternating optimization, which is an iterative procedure for optimizing some function jointly over all parameters by alternating restricted optimization over individual parameter subsets.

 See the [vignette](https://loelschlaeger.github.io/ao/articles/ao.html)
 for more details on the method.